cmdotcom/text-sdk-php/README.md

 ### Instantiate the client
 Using your unique `ApiKey` (or product token) which authorizes you on the CM platform.
 Always keep this key secret!

+The product token can be found in the [Channels](https://www.cm.com/app/channels) application on the platform, under the `Gateway` section.

 ```php
 $client = new \CMText\TextClient('your-api-key');
 ```